DrakeData/MSDS434-Final_P2/README.md

 FROM ML.WEIGHTS(MODEL `spotify_track_data.bopflop_model`)
 ```

 Another option is to run the dataset through AutoML.
-A benifit of using AutoML is that it lowers the cost of ownership (TCO) in a couple different ways, one way is that it automates feature engineering, which transforming data into features that better represent the underlying problem.
+A benefit of using AutoML is that it lowers the cost of ownership (TCO) in a couple different ways, one way is that it automates feature engineering, which transforming data into features that better represent the underlying problem.
 AutoML also comes out-of-the-box with security and compliance built into it.
 It does take more time, money, and resources though to run AutoML, so that is something to keep in mind.

-Since my training dataset had about 40,000 veriables, I decided to run AutoML to see if I can build a better model.
+Since my training dataset had about 40,000 variables, I decided to run AutoML to see if I can build a better model.

 **Code used to build model:**
 ```